wangyuchi369/wangyuchi369.github.io/content/publication/2023-gaia/index.md

 like controllable talking avatar generation and text-instructed avatar generation.'

 # Summary.
 An optional shortened abstract.
-summary: 'A project in Microsoft.
+summary: 'An inside project in Microsoft.
 We design a codec to disentangle each frame of talking face videos into motion and appearance representations and then curated a large-scale, high-quality dataset to train our diffusion-based GAIA model.
 The results demonstrate remarkable naturalness and scalability.'

 tags: []